 Financial instability is one of the main reasons why people struggling with addiction turn to crime or violence to support their habit.
 It is more common for an individual to steal than to commit a crime, but the end results vary from each individual.

 If you notice someone in active addiction struggling with money or constantly asking to borrow money, there’s a great chance they are using their income to support their habit.
 Also, you will come across missing items of value and notice things that maybe they once owned are gone.

 Unfortunately, the disease of addiction causes us to do things we wouldn’t normally do, which is why the signs of heroin addiction are quite obvious.
 It is important to educate yourself on all aspects of addiction—the dangers, how to reverse an overdose, and where to find help.

 There are also many support programs that can help you determine the next steps to take.
 They are designed to help you effectively communicate with someone abusing heroin and learn how to interact with them without enabling or supporting their addiction.

 Begin Your Recovery Journey Today

 Recognizing the signs of heroin addiction can be life or death for loved ones and even yourself.
 A number of people struggle throughout their whole lives with the disease of addiction, often having nowhere to turn.
 If you or someone you know is displaying the characteristics of heroin addiction or any other addiction do not wait to ask for help.
 Delphi is here to help you regain control of your life.
-Call us today at (844) 899-5777 or contact us online to speak with one of our trained professional staff members so we can help you find the right program that suits your individual needs.
+Contact us to speak with one of our trained professional staff members so we can help you find the right program that suits your individual needs.
 It’s never too late to ask for help when your life’s on the line, so why wait?